 *For a normal size diffuser try 3 drops of each or if you want more of the pick-me-up - 2 drops of Balance and 4 drops of Motivate.

-Once I was out of pain with the epidural in place, I would have switched up my diffuser blend to Serenity - the restful blend.
+Once I was out of all the discomforts I had with the epidural in place, I would have switched up my diffuser blend to Serenity - the restful blend.
 It calms the senses and provides a tranquil and relaxing aroma.

 I would have requested my lovely hubby massage my lower back, shoulders and any other part of my body with AromaTouch®.
 This massage blend improves circulation and provides comforting and relaxing effects and can help decrease tension.
 Black Pepper and Basil would have been used too.
 I know what you’re thinking.
 Are we cooking or giving birth here?
 Hahaha, I get it!
 The scent of Black Pepper, odd as it may seem, can help to soothe anxious feelings.
 Basil can be used to promote mental focus and alertness, while the scent will also lessen the feelings of anxiousness.
 Together they can help provide the strength needed to endure hours of intense labor.